Code of Conduct

 Directors, officers, employees, representatives, agents, sub-contractors, vendors, and suppliers must conduct themselves according to this Code of Conduct and in a manner to avoid even the appearance of illegal or unethical behavior.

 Some of the areas addressed in this Code of Conduct may also be more specifically dealt with by policies of ArcBest Corporation or a Subsidiary about a specific area.
 For example, the Company’s Supplier Code of Conduct provides expectations regarding the conduct of vendors, suppliers and service providers doing business with the Company.
 If a law conflicts with this Code of Conduct, you must comply with the law.
 If a local custom or a policy of ArcBest Corporation or a Subsidiary conflicts with this Code of Conduct, you must comply with this Code of Conduct.
 If you have any questions about this Code of Conduct or any specific policy, you should seek guidance from your supervisor or the contacts provided under “Section E: How To Report Questionable Practices and Make Complaints.”

-The Company provides information as appropriate to communicate and promote compliance with laws, rules and regulations that relate to the operation of the Company’s business.
+The Company provides information as appropriate to communicate and promote compliance with laws, rules and regulations related to the operation of the Company’s business.

 It is the Company’s policy that it will make full, fair, accurate, timely, and understandable disclosure in all reports filed with or submitted to the Securities and Exchange Commission and in other public communications of financial results of the Company.
 The Company is committed to achieving compliance with all applicable securities laws and regulations, and all accounting, financial reporting and disclosure standards.